koodaamo/httpreverse/README.rst

 The examples hopefully clarify the difference and some of the benefits of this package.

-Note that this package does NOT make HTTP requests using some client library.
+This package also provides a simple asyncio client for running the defined HTTP requests.

-That is up to you; use something from the Python standard library, or the 'requests' package, or something asynchronous, whatever.
+It'd also be easy to use something from the Python standard library, or e.g. the 'requests' library, as a client.

 API specification examples
 ------------------------